Diabetes – Insulin Therapy

 If you don’t feel better 15 minutes after having a fast-acting carbohydrate, or if monitoring shows that your blood sugar level is still too low, have another 15 grams of a fast-acting carbohydrate.

 Teach your friends, work colleagues and family members how to treat hypoglycemia, because sometimes you may need their help.
 Also, keep a supply of glucagon on hand.
 Glucagon comes in a kit with a powder and a liquid that must be mixed together and then injected.
 It will raise your blood sugar level.
 If you are unconscious, or you can’t eat or drink, another person can give you a shot of glucagon.
 Contact your healthcare provider to learn when and how to use glucagon.

 How can I keep my blood sugar level from getting too high or too low?

 You need to check your blood sugar level regularly using a blood glucose monitor.
-Your healthcare provider or his or her office staff can teach you how to use the monitor.
+Your healthcare provider or their staff can teach you how to use the monitor.
 You’ll need to write down each measurement and show this record to your healthcare provider.
-He or she will use this information to decide how much insulin is right for you.
+They will use this information to decide how much insulin is right for you.